Dandush03/capstone-build-linter/README.md

 	If it didn't work, check [Ruby Installation Page](https://www.ruby-lang.org/en/documentation/installation/)

-- All that is left is to install Gem Package by typing in our Terminal
+- All that is left is to install the Gem Package by typing in our Terminal

 	```bash
 	sudo apt-get install rubygems